simoninireland/verilisp/doc/implementation/tagbody.rst

 In Verilog and other hardware description languages, state machines are used to add synchronisation to what are otherwise asynchronous hardware constructions.
-Usually (but not necessarily) this means that a state machine is "clocked" using a clock wire, and the machine "turns" and executes the behaviour of its current state at each tick of the clock.
+Usually this means that a state machine is *synchronous*, typically transitioning on edges on the clock wire, and the machine "turns" and executes the behaviour of its current state at each tick of the clock.
+(In some cases state machines may be clocked by non-clock wires.)

 There are several ways to accomplish this.
 Staying in Verilisp, one way is to define the state machine as a conditional that switches